Read summarized version with:

 Common Formats and Reporting Channels

 There’s no single format for ESG reporting.
-How you report will depend on your regulatory requirements, customer expectations, and internal capacity.
+How you report will depend on your organization’s regulatory requirements, customer expectations, and internal capacity.
 The most common formats are:

 - Annual sustainability or ESG reports published on your website